SeanOC/django-cnotes/README.rst

 Django Cnotes
 =============

 Django cnotes provides a simple cookie based user notification system.

+Why not use Django's own `messaging system <http://docs.djangoproject.com/en/dev/topics/auth/#messages>`_ or `django-notification <http://github.com/jtauber/django-notification/tree/master>`_?
+While both good solutions, they are a bit more heavy weight than cnotes.
+Specifically they can only send messages to logged in users and they involve hitting the database to find any queued messages.

+Cntoes is different in that it keeps all messaging information in cookies and memory.
+This way it can send notifications to both authenticated and anonymous users, without ever touching the database.

 Installation